 A large number of medium-sized companies proceed with informal and out-of-court restructuring following a mutually agreed business recovery scheme with the banks, under which the banks have become involved or take over the debtor's management and look for a potential investor.
 This is heavily applied to outward-looking companies that have increased export activity, such as those of the aquaculture industry, or those that have good potential to remain sustainable and regain their profitability because of their financial contribution to the Greek market, such as companies in the food industry (mainly supermarkets).
 Small companies usually apply for a formal restructuring procedure, which is typically a longer and costlier process.

 Although the competent authorities do not regularly issue a report regarding insolvency statistics, the Hellenic Statistical Authority recently published some figures referring only to the bankruptcy procedure for 2019.
-According to these statistics,6 the bankruptcies declared in 2019 amount to 63, whereas in 2018 they amounted to 82.
+According to these statistics,8 the bankruptcies declared in 2019 amount to 63, whereas in 2018 they amounted to 82.
 There was therefore a decrease of 23.2 per cent.
 Moreover, of these statistics, 21 declared bankruptcies concern sole proprietorships, 10 partnerships and 31 capital companies.
-The most bankruptcies in 2019 were recorded in the industry of retail and wholesale – repair of motor vehicles and motorcycles (38.1 per cent), the industry of manufacturing (23.8 per cent), the hotel and food services industry (15.9 per cent) and infrastructure industry (6.3 per cent).
+The most bankruptcies in 2019 were recorded in the retail and wholesale industries – repair of motor vehicles and motorcycles (38.1 per cent), the manufacturing industry (23.8 per cent), the hotel and food services industry (15.9 per cent) and the infrastructure industry (6.3 per cent).

 General introduction to the restructuring and insolvency legal framework

-Greek law provides a series of insolvency and pre-insolvency procedures to which a Greek seated company or an individual may be subjected on its own initiative or at the initiative of its creditors.
+Greek law provides a series of insolvency and pre-insolvency procedures to which a Greek-seated company or an individual may be subject on its own initiative or at the initiative of its creditors.

-More specifically, the main insolvency processes are provided for and regulated by the provisions of the Law on Debt Settlement and Facilitation of a Second Chance (Law 4738/2020), which entered into force on 1 March 2021 as amended and in force (the Bankruptcy Code).
-This Greek Law transposes the provisions of Directive 2019/1023 of the European Parliament and of the Council on preventive restructuring frameworks, on discharge of debt and disqualifications and on measures to increase the efficiency of procedures concerning restructuring, insolvency and discharge of debt, and amending Directive 2017/1132 on restructuring and insolvency.
-The new Bankruptcy Code replaces and abolishes Law 3588/2007 as well as the vast majority of the pre-existing debt settlement and restructuring mechanisms mentioned in Law 4307/2014 regarding special administration and No. 3869/2010 on indebted households.
-The main processes may be outlined as follows:
+More specifically, the main insolvency processes are provided for and regulated by the provisions of the Law on Debt Settlement and Facilitation of a Second Chance (Law 4738/2020), which entered into force on 1 March 2021 as slightly amended by Law 4818/2021 (the Bankruptcy Law).
+This Greek legislation transposes the provisions of Directive 2019/1023 of the European Parliament and of the Council on preventive restructuring frameworks, on discharge of debt and disqualifications and on measures to increase the efficiency of procedures concerning restructuring, insolvency and discharge of debt, and amending Directive 2017/1132 on restructuring and insolvency.
+The Greek legislator adopts a pro-creditor approach, as the main purpose of the insolvency is the collective satisfaction of the debtor's claims.9 The new Bankruptcy Law replaced and abolished Law 3588/2007 as well as the vast majority of the pre-existing debt settlement and restructuring mechanisms mentioned in Law 4307/2014 regarding special administration and No. 3869/2010 on indebted households.
+The main processes are outlined as follows:

 - bankruptcy proceedings – voluntary liquidation;